NonsensicalInsane/furkaneyazici/README.md

-# Furkan Eyazici's Personal Website
+# Furkan E. Yazici's Personal Website

 Welcome to the GitHub repository for [furkaneyazici.com](https://furkaneyazici.com), the digital portfolio and blog of Furkan Eyazici - physicist, machine learning enthusiast, and software developer.
 This website is built with the Astro framework and styled using Tailwind CSS, showcasing a range of works and thoughts in physics, machine learning, deep learning, quantum computing, and more.